trigger-corp/Forge-Documentation/source/api/preferences.rst

 Preferences: ``forge.prefs``
 ================================================================================

-Preferences are used to save state in your extension, state is persisted between restarts and is consistent across all parts of your app.
+Preferences are used to save state in your extension.
+State is persisted between restarts and is consistent across all parts of your app.

 .. _api-prefs-get: